-2. Invest in Roth IRA or deductible Traditional IRA.
+3. Invest in Roth IRA or Deductible Traditional IRA

-Your ability to invest in a Roth IRA or deductible Traditional IRA depends on your income.
+Your ability to invest in a Roth IRA of deductible Traditional IRA depends on your income.
 If you’re eligible for a Roth IRA, then this is the next place to direct retirement savings.
-For most people that are not near retirement, the flexibility and tax-advantages make the Roth a no-brainer.
 If you can’t invest in a Roth account, the next best option is to make contributions to a traditional IRA, so long as you are able to deduct the contributions from your income.

 If your income is too high to qualify for a Roth IRA or a deductible Traditional IRA, you can still contribute to a nondeductible IRA and enjoy tax-deferred growth, but that option is a little further down the list.